 Preparing a Book Proposal

-A brief explanation describing the book's main arguments, theoretical grounding, and, most importantly, its contribution to the development of the academic field.
-You should also point out, unless it is clearly obvious, which subject area(s) the book covers.
+Briefly describe the book’s main arguments, theoretical grounding, and, most importantly, its contribution to the development of its academic field.
+Also, point out, unless it is obvious, which subject area(s) the book covers.

-Is the manuscript essentially finished, is it a work in progress, or is it still at the planning stage?
-Please also indicate how long you expect it will take you to produce a manuscript ready for peer review.
+Is the manuscript essentially finished?
+Is it a work in progress?
+Or is it still in the planning stage?
+Please indicate how much time you expect it will take for you to produce a manuscript ready for peer review.

-We need to know what the competition is for your book, and what sets it apart from those already available.
-It would be very useful if you could pick out a few recent books in your field and explain how your book adds to or improves on the research presented.
+Let us know what the competition is for your book.
+What sets it apart from those already available?
+Pick out a few recently published titles in your field, and explain how your book adds to or improves on the research presented.

 What qualifies you to write this particular book?
-We are not asking for your full CV, but a rundown of the most salient points, and information on any other books you have published.
+We do not require your full CV, but do give us a rundown of the most salient points of your career, and a list of other publications you’ve authored.
 If your book proposal is for an edited volume, please include a brief version of this information for each contributor.

-A sample chapter will show us your writing style and help us see how much editorial input would be necessary.
-If the manuscript is uniformly wonderful, then send us the introduction, but if you have a favourite chapter, send us that instead.
-However, please do not send the full manuscript with your book proposal.
+A sample chapter will reveal to us your writing style, and give us an idea of how much editorial input would be needed.
+Also, when we invite reviewers to consider reviewing a manuscript, we send them a Sample Chapter.
+If your manuscript is uniformly wonderful, then send us the Introduction, but if you have a favourite chapter, do send us that.
+Please do not send us the entire manuscript when you submit your Book Proposal.

 Please complete the Publication Proposal Form below (in Word) and send it to the Series Editor, together with a Sample Chapter or the Introduction.

 If you have any further questions, please contact Ms Mary Lynn van Dijk, Assistant Publications Officer, by e-mail, at email@example.com, or by phone: +31 (0)71 5274140.